jack23247/blog/_posts/2021-05-10-netboot-netra-t1.md

 Please make a choice (0 - 10), or press h or ? for help:
 ```

 And we're done!
-Just follow the on-screen prompts as usual: from this point, it's a completely standard Solaris installation.
+Just follow the on-screen prompts as usual: from this point, it's a completely standard Solaris installation procedure.